 Plus, mobile devices like tablets and smartphones and over-the-top (OTT) streaming services like Netflix have proliferated.
 And, perhaps most importantly, consumers have come to expect internet-like interactivity and beautiful HD picture quality.
 This is why a planned update to ATSC 2.0 has been eclipsed and replaced by ATSC 3.0.

-The Slow Path Forward Earlier this year, the FCC cleared the way for voluntary adoption of ATSC 3.0.
+Earlier this year, the FCC cleared the way for voluntary adoption of ATSC 3.0.
 Unlike with the well-planned 2009 transition to ATSC 1.0, as of now there is no specific goal date for the switchover.
 In fact, members of the FCC noted during the adoption deliberations that setting a transition date now was ‘premature’ and even raised concerns about lack of details in the plan and how it would impact consumers.

-Trailblazers – South Korea South Korea has already chosen ATSC 3.0 as its next generation broadcast standard.
-Since 2016, LG Electronics and its partners have conducted successful trials of an end-to-end 4K Ultra HD OTA broadcast using the ATSC 3.0 candidate standards.
+South Korea has already chosen ATSC 3.0 as its next generation broadcast standard.
+Since 2016, LG Electronics and its partners have conducted successful trials of an end-to-end 4K Ultra HD OTA broadcast using the new ATSC candidate standards.
 The South Korean plan is to deploy ATSC 3.0 nationally in time for broadcasts of the PyeongChang 2018 Olympic Winter Games.

+Unfortunately, all the great features of this technology won’t be available using current technology as it’s not backward compatible.
+Advanced internet-connected hardware will be needed to receive the new style broadcasts.
 Broadcasters will share spectrum during the transition to mitigate disruption which will ensure that ATSC 1.0 tuners like the ones in Tablo DVRs, TVs and more will continue to work.
 As the switchover moves forward, expect electronics manufacturers to begin selling ad-hoc solutions like ‘converter’ boxes and tuner dongles to bring the new signals to older devices.

 On the content side, it’s possible that some local channel broadcasters won’t make the switch for cost, technology or manpower reasons.
 As a result, they might be squeezed out of the channel lineup.